Every year, 115,000 moves take place between June and July in Montreal.

 · Household appliances: beware of gases and hazardous materials

-Did you know that a refrigerant generates an average of 1 ton of GHG (greenhouse gaz)?
+Did you know that a refrigerant generates an average of 1 ton of GHG?

 If the appliance is not recycled properly, the gases and all other hazardous materials in the appliance will be released into the environment.

-GoRecycle oversees the recovery and recycling of refrigerating appliances (fridge, freezer, wine cellars, air conditioner, dehumidifier).
-More than 260 free deposit points are located across Quebec.
+GoRecycle oversees the recovery and recycling of refrigerating appliances (fridge, freezer, storeroom, air conditioner, dehumidifier).
+More than 260 free deposit points are in place across Quebec.

-As for the other appliances, if they no longer work, don’t leave them at the curb, drop them at the ecocentre!
+As for the other appliances, if they no longer work, do not abandon them at the curb, drop them at the ecocentre!

 • Electronics: sorry, your old walkman does not go to recycling!